-The experience and the ideas of the American and even more of the French Revolutions represented vital sources of inspiration for the development of Swiss direct democracy.
+The experience and the ideas of the American and (to an even greater extent) French Revolutions represented vital sources of inspiration for the development of Swiss direct democracy.
 French revolutionary law contained many of the direct-democratic instruments which would subsequently be adopted in Switzerland and was carefully studied there.

 French ideas on direct democracy had a strong influence on the democratisation of Switzerland, even if this was not openly admitted at the time.
-However, those ideas were never implemented in France itself with the exception of the constitutional referendum; but out of the way it was used developed, not direct democracy, but a plebiscitarian tradition which serves the interests of those in power.

-The constitutional referendum found its way from France to Switzerland and later spread across Europe, and at present there is a struggle to implement it at the European level in the context of the approval of the draft constitution for the European Union.
+However, those ideas were never implemented in France itself, where a plebiscitarian tradition developed which serves the interests of those in power.
+There was one exception: the constitutional referendum, an import from North America, was there to stay.
+It found its way from France to Switzerland and later spread across Europe, and at present there is a struggle to implement it at the European level in the context of the approval of the Reform Treaty for the European Union.
 There is a growing conviction that a constitution which has not been explicitly approved by the citizens is simply undemocratic.

 The process of introducing modern direct democracy was also inspired by the experience of pre-modern forms of democracy.
 The Swiss cantons were bound together by a strongly rooted republican tradition, which set them apart from their monarchical neighbours.
 There was a living culture of the popular assembly democracy ("Landsgemeindedemokratie") and the federal referendum which went back to the Middle Ages.
 When the old confederation collapsed, many saw their "home-made" assembly democracy as a more attractive form of democracy and a more secure guarantee of freedom than French-style indirect democracy.
-This is clearly evidenced by the short-lived "Landsgemeindefrühling" (the "Assembly Democracy Spring") in 1798, as also by the fact that it was only the inhabitants of cantons where the popular assembly was practised (Glarus, Schwyz and Nidwalden) who offered fierce resistance when the troops of the French revolutionary army entered the country.
+This is clearly evidenced by the short-lived "Landsgemeindefrühling" (the "Assembly Democracy Spring") of 1798, as also by the fact that it was only the inhabitants of cantons where the popular assembly was practised (Glarus, Schwyz and Nidwalden) who offered fierce resistance when the troops of the French revolutionary army entered the country.

 People were familiar with and trusted their own form of popular assembly democracy.
 Even more importantly, a shift from the traditional popular assembly ("Landsgemeinde") to a modern representative system meant a loss both of rights of political participation and of material advantages.
 Both considerations contributed to making popular assembly democracy more attractive.
 Social movements repeatedly and consciously hark back to the tradition of assembly democracy and organise their public protests in the form of a "Landsgemeinde".
 For example, on 22nd November 1830, the liberals organised a popular assembly in Uster to campaign for "the restoration of lost rights of the People" and on 13th December 1867 the Democratic Movement held popular assemblies in Uster, Bülach, Winterthur and Zurich.
 The Uster assembly of 1830 is still commemorated every year.